EzraEzeiru/studybud/README.md

 # Files and directories

-Model.py contains the class model used to design the database for the app
+Model.py contains the database design code
 Templates: A directory that contains all html being rendered into the app

 Views.py: This is the code that renders the page and contains function based views that are called based on the url.